-Together, we’re building a more sustainable planet, and in order to build a strong foundation, we need pillars.
+Together we’re building a more sustainable planet—and in order to build a strong foundation, we need pillars.
 One Tree Planted answers the question Why Trees? with 6 solid reasons.
-In essence these reasons are the pillars of tree planting, the core benefits of the act.
-First pillar is air of course, because it’s absolutely vital to our existence.
+These reasons inform the act of tree planting and outline the core benefits of the act.
+The first pillar is, of course, air, because it’s absolutely vital to our existence.

-One big way that trees affect the air quality is through the reduction of outdoor temperatures.
-This results in less use of energy demanding air conditioning in warmer climates.
+One big way that trees affect air quality is by reducing outdoor temperatures.
+This results in less use of energy demanding air conditioning units in warmer climates.
 Less demand on energy generation will result in fewer pollutants emitted, lower greenhouse gases, and ultimately a lower level of carbon in our atmosphere.

-Trees become increasingly important in urban settings as they lend a hand with cleaning the air through their natural cycle of carbon absorption.
-Remember, trees breathe in pollutants such as carbon dioxide, and breathe out oxygen for us to inhale.
-It’s a pretty neat cycle that is crucially important to living systems.
+Trees become increasingly important in urban settings as they lend a hand with cleaning the air via their natural cycle of carbon absorption.
+Remember, trees breathe in pollutants like carbon dioxide, and breathe out oxygen for us to inhale.
+It’s a pretty neat cycle and is crucially important to living systems.

-Follow along the Blog here as I share all 6 Pillars of Tree Planting in a series.
-Next time, we’ll be talking about water—because without it – life cannot exist.
-You see, it’s all connected.
+Stay tuned as I share all 6 Pillars of Tree Planting in a series.
+Next time, we’ll be talking about water—because without it, life cannot exist.
+You see? it’s all connected.
 Now go ahead and thank a tree.
 Or better yet, why not plant one?
-Click Here to Plant One Tree